(Disclosure: Some of the links below may be affiliate links)

 8. People avoid the bad instead of focusing on the good

-This is something I recently heard Ramit Sethi (author of I Will Teach You To Be Rich) said.
-The main reason why people want to retire is that think their job sucks.
+This title is something I recently heard Ramit Sethi (author of I Will Teach You To Be Rich) said.
+The main reason why people want to retire is that they think their job sucks.
 They want to avoid the bad thing that is their work by retiring.

 If you retire early for these reasons, you may well end up in retirement without anything to do.
 You just do not want to work.
 But you do not have a clear view of what you want to do instead!

 Another thing you could do is to fix the bad!
 Many people say their work suck.
 And it may be so!
 But many people do not try to do anything about that.
 They do not try to change to a new position or a new career.
-Often, they will have tons of excuse for not changing anything.
+Often, they will have tons of excuses for not changing anything.